COMP0016-IFRC-Team5/.github/README.md

     - 'merge': A boolean indicating whether to merge data.
     - 'slice': A boolean indicating whether to slice data.
 * 'emdat': A dictionary containing the following key:
-    - 'process': A boolean indicating whether to process EMDAT data.
+    - 'process': A boolean indicating whether to process EM-DAT data.

 #### Example:
 See `example.py` for details.